-The USQ Law Society ran four internal competitions in 2021; the Championship Moot Tournament, the Junior Moot Competition, the Client Interviewing Competition and the Negotiations Competition.
-USQLS also send competitors to the Australian Law Students Association (ALSA) National competitions and the Queensland inter-varsity Law Competitions (QILC).
+The USQ Law Society runs various competitions throughout the year to help develop our member’s skills and experience.
+These competitions include the Championship Moot Tournament, the Junior Moot Competition, the Client Interviewing Competition, the Witness Examination Competition and the Negotiations Competition.
+USQLS also send competitors to the Australian Law Students Association (ALSA) National competitions, and other national based competitions.
 Competitions are an important part of the Law School experience as they provide some of the incredibly valuable real world practice and experience needed on completion of your studies.
 There are four main types of Law School competitions: negotiation, witness examination, client interviewing and mooting.

 For more information see our page explaining what mooting is and how it is done.

 The USQLS Championship Moot is a prestigious event with a prize pool of over $2000.
-It is run in conjunction with LAW3466 Moot Court Bench but is open to any law student who has completed at least 8 law subjects.
+It is run in conjunction with LAW3466 Advocacy (formerly known as Moot Court Bench) but is open to any law student who has completed at least 4 law subjects.
 All competitors complete 2 rounds where they argue first one and then the other side of a problem.
-The top 8 teams go on to knock out quarter and then semi finals.
+The top 8 teams then progress to the knock out quarter and then semi finals.
 Competitors who make the quarter finals are eligible to apply to represent the USQLS at the ALSA national mooting competition.

-The Grand Final is held in the Toowoomba Supreme Court with a Supreme Court Justice presiding.
+The Grand Final is held in the Toowoomba Supreme Court with a team of three qualified legal professionals usually including a member of the judiciary presiding.
 The winners will receive $1000 in prize money along with the coveted title and trophy of Championship winners.
 The runners up receive $500 and the winner of the overall best advocate receives $500.

-Entry in the Championship Moot is free to all Standard Members of the USQLS and students enrolled in LAW3466 -Moot Court Bench.
+Entry in the Championship Moot is free to all Standard Members of the USQLS and students enrolled in LAW3466.
 Non-members who meet the entry requirements are required to pay an entry fee.

 Our Championship Moot is proudly sponsored by Queens Arms Chambers.